 Caregiving is not a local issue; it is a global issue, and we will need a caregiver at some point in our lives.
 Yet, in most cases, caregiving is an unplanned event that finds people making critical decisions in the midst of an emergency in unfamiliar territories like health care and the legal system.
 As my loyal listeners on my Healing Ties podcast often hear me ask..."Have you met anyone with caregiving on their bucket list of things to do?"

 I've yet to meet one person who has said "YES" to my question.
 That's because Caregiving is often an unplanned event that impacts all components of our daily lives that is unimaginable until you are in the midst of it.

-One of the unique features of the Whole Care Network is most of our show hosts are podcasting because they have a story to share, a resource to provide, and a willingness to help others.
+One of the unique features of the Whole Care Network is that most show hosts are podcasting because they have a story to share, a resource to provide, and a willingness to help others.
 Our goal on the Whole Care Network is to connect listeners to real-life stories and vetted resources so they can be better prepared and proactive instead of reactive when a crisis arises.

 Finally, the Whole Care Network takes me back to my first job in Social Work as the administrator of an information and referral service hotline in St. Louis, MO., where we provided critical and accurate information and referrals to people who were in an emergency or crisis.
 Providing accurate information and referral has been a passion of mine since I was a young social worker in St. Louis in the late 1980s.